Liu Lu (badminton)

-Liu Lu (刘璐 (Liú Lù); born 19 March 1977) was a former Chinese badminton player.
+Liu Lu (刘璐 (Liú Lù); born 19 March 1977) is a former Chinese badminton player.
 She was part of the national team that clinched an Uber Cup in 1998 Hong Kong.
 In the individual events, she participated at the 1994 World Junior Championships clinched a gold medal in the girls' doubles event partnered with Yao Jie.
 Teamed-up with Qian Hong, she won the women's doubles title at the 1996 Scottish Open and 1997 Swedish Open.
 Liu also won a gold and a silver medal at the 1997 Asian Championships in the mixed doubles event with Zhang Jun, and in the women's doubles with Qian respectively.
 Liu and Qian also settled for a bronze medal at the 1997 World Championships.
 In January 1998, she was recorded as women's doubles world No. 4 in the IBF world ranking.